-Karl HoeschAssistant Director of Admissions
+Karl HoeschAssistant Director for Admissions

 Karl Hoesch began as an admissions representative in August 2011.
 His passion is sharing his Hope College experience with high school students throughout the USA and Latin America.